 YouWin connect Nigeria.

 Sponsored by the federal ministry of finance, the program is a multimedia program aimed at promoting entrepreneurship, job creation and wealth through enterprise education for young Nigerians.
 Through relevant Small and Medium Enterprise ( SME), the program will make sure Nigerian entrepreneurs enhance their productivity.
 This program targets Nigerians who have concluded higher institution education and must not be over 40.
-Other criterion states that applicants must be from Nigeria and reside in Nigeria.
+Another criterion states that applicants must be from Nigeria and reside in Nigeria.
 Must not be a civil servant and must be willing to attend training and mentoring exercises organized by the program.

 Tony Elumelu Entrepreneurship Program.

 Recognized for its steadfast support for entrepreneurs across Africa, the TEEP is a subsidiary of the Tony Elumelu Foundation.
-The program aims at providing 10,000 USD seed funding for African entrepreneurs.
+The program aims at providing 10,000 USD in seed funding for African entrepreneurs.
 Annually, about 1000 entrepreneurs from nearly 50,000 applications across Africa win the grant.
-Applications are judged by experts of business where a conclusion is from market feasibility, good team and wise financial models.
+Applications are judged by experts in business where a conclusion is from market feasibility, good team and wise financial models.
 The program only accepts Legal residents of any African country that is over 18.
 Applicants must reside in Africa, and businesses must be profit-oriented. ve

 Just because you don’t have to pay the fund raised from grants back does not mean you won’t be accountable for money spent.
 Some of these programs enlist their beneficiaries in mentorship programs that teach them the required discipline of being an entrepreneur.